mipacd/HoloChatStats/README.md

 * Public API (possible paid feature in the future)
 * Mobile App (dependant on demand)
 * Unit tests
-* Kubernetes Deployment
 * Trend forcasting / Sentiment Analysis (PyTorch and/or TensorFlow)

 ## Web Server Setup

 1. Install Docker and Docker Compose (https://www.docker.com/)

-2. Check out the repo: `git clone https://github.com/mipacd/HoloChatStats`
+2. Checkout the repo: `git clone https://github.com/mipacd/HoloChatStats`

 3. Rename .env.sample to .env and configure settings.
 LLM chart queries require an [OpenRouter](https://openrouter.ai/) API key.
 Some models can be used for free (with a limited daily quota).
 By default, HoloChatStats limits users to 3 queries per day.
 Rename web/news.txt.sample to web/news.txt (enter site news in this file using the format shown in the sample).